Phase transitions in when feedback is useful: Results

 Next we consider the case where feedback is allowed.
 If the optimal prediction-multiplier is zero, then it is the same as no feedback, so by assumption the optimal observation-multiplier is non-zero if and only if feedforward is useful (Eq~\ref{ffCondCon} holds).
 If the optimal prediction-multiplier is non-zero, then naturally the feedforward evidence must also be non-zero to have any signal worth predicting.
-Furthermore, we also see that when sending feedback is optimal, it must be worth sending some feedforward messages even if the provision for sending feedback is cut off.
+Furthermore, when sending feedback is optimal, it must be worth sending some feedforward messages even if feedback is cut off.
 These purely feedforward messages might need to be smaller --- as small as the residuals when we had feedback --- but sending at least some information is evidently worth the cost, since it was worth paying that feedforward cost even when noisy feedback corrupted the inference.
 Thus, mathematically, feedforward messages are useful if and only if Eq~\ref{ffCondCon} is true, both with and without feedback.
 Eq~\ref{ffCondCon} implies that feedforward messages are worth their energy cost when either the observations are very reliable (high ${\rm SNR}_{\rm o}$), or when the relative cost of sending an arbitrarily small feedforward message is low (small ${{\nrg}_{\rm fn}}/{{\nrg}_{\rm s}}$).